 The Appalachian Staple Foods Collaborative (ASFC) team is developing a robust regional model for staple food systems among grain, bean, nut, and oil seed growers, processors, and researchers here and across the US.
 Our goal is to develop climate-smart staple food systems and innovative approaches to food access and farmer support that are fueled by peer to peer learning circles .

 Want to learn more about the importance ASFC or be part of this important body of work?
-Check out our projects below, contact email@example.com, or Read our newsletter, The Staple Pulse!
+Check out our projects below, contact firstname.lastname@example.org, or read our newsletter, The Staple Pulse!
+Read our most recent issue HERE

 Neighbor Loaves (& Meals): From Farm to Food Access